NRA 2022: recognition of railway excellence starts here

-RAIL’s annual National Rail Awards are known for their commitment to rewarding excellence across every aspect of the railway - from contributions made by those on the front line, to astounding achievements on the industry’s biggest projects.
+RAIL’s annual National Rail Awards are known for their commitment to rewarding excellence and achievement across every aspect of the railway, RAIL’s annual premier awards scheme recognises everything from individual contributions made by those on the front line to major engineering triumphs on some of the railway’s biggest projects.

-This year’s ‘Railway Oscars’ ceremony is due to take place on September 16 at London’s prestigious Grosvenor House Hotel in Park Lane.
-Further details of the ceremony will be provided in line with Government guidelines with regard to the viability and safety of the event and the changing situation around COVID-19.
+This year’s ‘Railway Oscars’ ceremony is due to take place on September 15, once again at London’s prestigious Grosvenor House Hotel in Park Lane.
+It will be hosted by regular NRA hosts RAIL Managing Editor Nigel Harris and BBC presenter Huw Edwards.

 Ensure you are part of the National Rail Awards 2022.
 Premium tables, standard tables and tickets available - celebrate with your colleagues, meet old friends and make new acquaintances.
 Call Michaela Brock on 01733 468000 or email [email protected]